Billboard Philippines Women in Music: History

 After the inaugural Billboard Women in Music event in 2007, the awards were presented to artists of different nationalities who achieved success on the magazine's charts.
 In 2023, Billboard introduced its first international edition outside the United States, the Billboard Latin Women in Music, dedicated to recognizing achievements in Latin music.
 In 2024, the Billboard Women in Music ceremony introduced the Global Force Award, honoring "singers, songwriters, instrumentalists, and producers making groundbreaking contributions to the music industry".
 Recipients are selected by Billboard's international editions, including Sarah Geronimo, who was chosen by Billboard Philippines.
 Following this, Billboard expanded the Women in Music ceremonies to individual international editions of the magazine, including Billboard Philippines.

 Woman of the Year Award

 In 2024, Sarah Geronimo was the first to receive the Woman of the Year award during the inaugural of the event.
 Since then, Billboard Philippines has honored a Filipino female artist with the award every year.
-The most recent honoree is the girl group Bini.
+The most recent honoree is Regine Velasquez.